Ryaltris/Ryaltris/README.md

 ## Current Projects

-- **Malware Behavior Scanner (C):** A tool that scans strings for suspicious characters and reports them with a breakdown of letter/digit/other counts.
-This simulates the early behavior of malware signature detection.
+- **Malware Behavior Scanner (C):** A tool that scans user input strings for suspicious characters and reports them with a breakdown of letter/digit/other counts.
+This helps simulates the early behavior of malware signature detection.

 - **Custom String Library (C):** Rebuilt functions like `strlen`, `strcpy`, `strcat`, and `strcmp` from scratch using pointer logic to strengthen understanding of memory and strings.